 Recently I was giving someone a drive because their car was in the shop.
 I sort of knew where I was taking them, but I was more enjoying the animated conversation.
-Right in the middle of my good story (where I was barely thinking about my driving and more on the emotion of the dialogue), my friend exclaimed, “Careful!
+Right in the middle of my good story (where I was barely thinking about my driving and more about the emotion of the dialogue), my friend exclaimed, “Careful!
 Turn here!” as he whipped his arm in the direction of the intersection.

 I think we’ve all been there.
 You’re enjoying yourself and BAM something interrupts abrasively.
 It’s not that you don’t want to make the turn, but you are jolted into it.